LaurentAerens/weak-chess-engines-for-GUST/README.md

   - Great for learning the consequences of limited choices
   - Can lead to unexpected tactical opportunities

+## 28. Paralegal Engine
+- **Strategy**: Tries to create legal ambiguities!
+- **Characteristics**:
+  - Prioritizes moves that are legally complex
+  - Aims to create situations with many legal options
+  - Great for learning the intricacies of chess rules
+  - Can lead to unexpected tactical opportunities

 ## 🛠️ Technical Details

 ### UCI Compatibility